Ashley Welland Valley W.I.

 SERV saves our NHS thousands of pounds each year allowing hospitals to use their funds where they are most needed.
 Volunteer bikers take the place of taxi's or courier services, which the hospitals would otherwise have to pay for.

 Paul gave us a talk that fascinated and educated even those of our members who had worked in the NHS.
-The behind the scenes details of how items are transported really showed how this vital service is no hit or miss organisation.
-Some members help by being the co-ordinators of the transportation, others only ride bikes.
-A strict code of bike riding is enforced and conduct is monitored.
+The behind the scenes details of how items are transported really showed how this vital service is no bikers free for all organisation.
+Some members help by being the co-ordinators of the transportation, others only ride bikes and a strict code of bike riding is enforced and conduct is monitored.

 How can you help?
 Donations to fund the work of the volunteers is always welcome but others give their time, either to ride the bikes or to help behind the scenes with co-ordinating the volunteers.
 Others rattle the tins on fundraising days.